vmware/vic/doc/application_workflow/webserving.md

 /usr/sbin/mysqld
 ```

-Step IV: The same with the Step IV when creating the docker image for the Web server.
+Step IV: Same as Step IV when creating the docker image for the Web server.

 ### Compose File for vSphere Integrated Containers Engine
 ```